API Client Classes

 API client for dataset operations.

-- class honeyhive.api.datasets.DatasetsAPI(client)[source]
+- class honeyhive.api.client.DatasetsAPI(api_config)[source]

 Bases: